 Make yourself visible to recruiters as they actively look for qualified candidates.
 If you are not on LinkedIn, get started with their free webinars on Wednesdays.
 If you are on LinkedIn, make sure your Profile looks sharp, crisp, and is loaded with key words from which make you "findable".

 - Work it hard!

 A full time job search at a minimum of 40 hours per week of ACTIVE EFFORT.
 Unemployment is the hardest job you will ever have.
+Statistics show those who build a strong resume, create a solid LinkedIn Profile, learn how to interview well, and how to Network will generally land faster and potentially better.
 Meet everyone you can.
 Talk to those you need to reach.
 Learn to say the right things and not what flies out of your month.
 Competition is fierce.
 Be prepared to win!

 - We encourage remaining within The CT Groups network after landing to offer mutual aid to those remaining in search and to maintain their network as part of a strategic career planning resource.
-Unless you leave we assume you are continuing your membership.
+Unless you leave and Unsubscribe or Resign (or are removed or access limited by administrative action) your membership is kept as active with full entitlements.
 It is up to the departing member to unsubscribe.
 Many people form new friendships during their membership in The CT Groups.